edelstone/actionverb.com/job-ads/marketer.md

 up the tab for 50% of your spouse or family if they wish to also join the healthcare plan.
 We want your family to be healthy.

+We also offer a 401(k) and a variety of other perks that our HR provider is able to secure for our employees.

 We recognize that other companies may offer higher initial salary offers or signing bonuses, but at Action Verb, **we know that for our ideal candidate, the exact level of pay is just one criteria by which they